 - Increase happiness

-Sacred to Neptune
+It Was Sacred to Neptune

-The ancient Romans believed that Neptune, god of the sea, had a special affiliation with aquamarine.
+The ancient Romans believed that Neptune, God of the sea, had a special affiliation with aquamarine.
 According to legend, Neptune obtained the stone when it fell out of the sirens' jewel box and washed up on the shore.
 These beliefs helped further the notion that aquamarine provides protection for sailors because, surely, Neptune wouldn't want these jewels to disappear back into the sea.

-Aquamarine registers between a 7 and an 8 on Mohs scale.
+Aquamarine registers between a 7 and an 8 on the Mohs scale.
 This is the unit of measurement that is used to test the hardness of different kinds of gemstones.
 In comparison, a diamond measures 10 on the hardness scale, so aquamarine is relatively hard and will withstand daily wear.

 Aquamarine is mined in many countries across the world, including Brazil, Zambia, Nigeria, and Madagascar, as well as Pakistan and Mozambique.
 Many of the gem-quality examples of aquamarine are mined in Brazil, and these are the stones commonly used in jewelry.
 Stones of a different shape have also recently been found in China.
 These aquamarine pieces are flat and hexagonal, and they're much less expensive than those found in other countries.

 The uses of aquamarine in jewelry are extensive.
-It makes lovely rings, pendants and earrings and looks stunning when set into sterling silver.
+It makes lovely rings, pendants, and earrings and looks stunning when set into sterling silver.
 Aquamarine also looks great when it's set in white gold because the cool white of the metal sets off the light blue color of the stone.

 Increase Your Aquamarine Knowledge

-Whether you are lucky enough to have aquamarine as your birthstone or you just enjoy the stone for its natural beauty, think about some of these facts the next time you encounter this gem..They will give you new insight about this captivating stone and, hopefully, a greater appreciation for it.
+Whether you are lucky enough to have aquamarine as your birthstone or you just enjoy the stone for its natural beauty, think about some of these facts the next time you encounter this gem.
+They will give you new insight into this captivating stone and, hopefully, a greater appreciation for it.